brymh/qiskit_bryan/README.md

 ## **<span style="text-decoration:underline;">Motivation:</span>**

 This repository was created to document, store, and share my progress while I learn the qiskit api and solidify my understandings of Quantum Computation and Quantum Information

+## **<span style="text-decoration:underline;">Texts Used:</span>**

+This repository was created to document, store, and share my progress while I learn the qiskit api and solidify my understandings of Quantum Computation and Quantum Information
 ## **<span style="text-decoration:underline;">Installation:</span>**

 ### To Run Locally: